 Sometimes travel and flight schedules mean that you'll find yourself needing to arrive to your resort before the "official" check-in time or with time to kill after the official check out time.
 You can always leave your bags at Bell Services, if you'd like, but what if you'd like to use the pool (or other resort amenities)?
 Can you do that?

 With everything running on credit/debit cards these days, it can be difficult to figure out what to do if you're paying cash, but here's how you can do it at Disney World.
 If you do not utilize online check-in and you tell Disney that you don't want that card used for incidental charges, you should be able to pay cash without them charging your card on file.
 In addition, Disney will ask you for a card to use for room charges.
-Lots of people don't realize that when you charge to your room those charges aren't immediately placed against your card.
-Instead, charges are held until you've reached a set limit ($1500 for Value and Moderate level resorts and $2000 for Deluxe level resorts).
+It is important to note that when you check-in to your resort room, a hold for the amount due at check-in plus $100 for incidental expenses will be placed on the credit card you have associated with your room.
+As you charge back to your room, if your balance exceeds the initial $100 being held, additional holds will be placed on the credit card incrementally.
+The credit card hold should not exceed what you currently owe plus an additional $100.
 If you do use your MagicBand to charge to your room but don't want the card on file to be charged, then you'll need to head to the front desk to pay off the balance periodically to make sure they don't charge you automatically.
 Be sure to do that at least 24 hours before checkout to catch the last batch of charges before you leave.

 Refillable mugs may sound like a fantastic option if you're heading to Disney World but whether or not they make sense depends on a lot of things.
 Thinking about purchasing some for your next trip?
 Check out the answers to some of the most frequent questions we receive about Disney refillable mugs!